-Yoga and Brain Injuries
+Yoga and Traumatic Brain Injuries

+A person with a traumatic brain injury can practice yoga, it just might not look like the yoga we have learned in our Western view.
 I have permission from this man’s family to share a little of his story.
-I no longer work with him because of the pandemic moving him out of this facility but it was a great experience for me and we worked together for three years.
+I no longer work with him because of the pandemic moved him out of the facility I saw him in.
+My time with him was a great experience for me and we worked together for three years.

 His injury occurred when he was just 12 years old coming home from a family ski weekend in the mountains.
 An oncoming vehicle struck his family’s car and he was injured badly.
 His traumatic brain injury caused a long term coma, loss of communication, and severe body damage.
 His cognitive ability was stunted to a young child’s level and yet, he continued to age and become a man.